DIAGNijmegen/picai_baseline/nnunet_baseline.md

 ```

 ### nnU-Net - Algorithm Submission to Grand Challenge
 Once training is complete, you are ready to make an algorithm submission.
 Please read about [Submission of Inference Containers to the Open Development Phase](https://pi-cai.grand-challenge.org/ai-algorithm-submissions/) first.
+The grand-challenge algorithm submission template for this algorithm can be found [here](https://github.com/DIAGNijmegen/picai_nnunet_gc_algorithm).

-To deploy nnU-Net algorithms, the trained models need to be transferred.
+To deploy your own nnU-Net algorithm, the trained models need to be transferred.
 Inference with nnU-Net requires the following files (for the task name and trainer specified above):

 ```bash
 ~/results/nnUNet/3d_fullres/Task2201_picai_baseline/nnUNetTrainerV2_Loss_FL_and_CE_checkpoints__nnUNetPlansv2.1